Atharva-Tikhe/Atharva-Tikhe/README.md

 - 💞️ I’m looking to collaborate on bioinformatics/computational biology projects.
 - 📫 How to reach me atharvatikhe22@gmail.com
 - 🎉 Hobbies:
-  - Linux enthusiast
+  - Linux aficionado
-  - webdev
+  - Webdev
-  - Sleeping 💤
+  - Calisthenics
-  - calisthenics
+  - Football
-  - football
+  - Music
 <!---
 Atharva-Tikhe/Atharva-Tikhe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.